SafwanGanz/student_record/README.md

 5. **Edit a Student**:
    ```
-   Enter ID to edit: 102
+   Enter ID to edit: 206
-   Enter new Name: Jane Brown
+   Enter new Name: Rishab
    Enter new Marks: 92.0
    Student information updated successfully. ✅
    ```